-Since graduating in 2008 Marcus has been working as a dancer, choreographer and teacher internationally while staying connected to the Swedish dance scene.
+Since graduating in 2008 Marcus has been working as a dancer, choreographer and teacher internationally while staying Full Report connected to the Swedish dance scene.
 As a performer he has worked with Daniel Linehan (dbddbb), Albert Quesada (Slow Sports, Wagner/Ligeti), Andros Zins-Browne (&&&&, The Host, Limewire), Malin Hellkvist Sellén (Flottarkärlek), Ludvig Daae (Dance to Dance to) and Eveline Van Bauwel (Infinite Journey/In This Together…) amongst others.

 It is important for Marcus to keep one foot in the field of pop culture/entertainment which has resulted in him choreographing for and performing in concerts and music videos for Swedish popartists Min Stora Sorg and Tove Styrke.
 Marcus was also part in the making and performing of Swedish electro-pop duo The Knife’s Shaking the Habitual-The Show.
 The process was led by Swedish choreographer Stina Nyberg.